-2.15 Recording Decision Making Rationales and contacts with parents/carers/professionals:

-The DSL or deputy DSL will
+2.15 Recording Decision Making Rationales and contacts with parents/carers/professionals: The DSL or deputy DSL will

-- make a clear record of how the concern was followed up and resolved, - > a note of any action taken, decisions reached and an outcome - record a clear decision-making rationale for all concerns and referrals
+- > a note of any action taken, decisions reached and an outcome - record a clear decision-making rationale for all concerns and referrals

 Decision making rationales will clearly state why action has or has not been taken and will be linked to the relevant points and level within the thresholds guidance.
 The DSL/DDSL will also upload all information and any documentation associated with the referral to the Witherslack Group Safeguarding database.

 All discussions with parents or professionals in relation to a safeguarding or welfare concern will be recorded in the internal/external communication section on the Witherslack Group Safeguarding Database.
 As per the 7 Golden Rules of Information sharing, information sharing rationales will be recorded in the relevant section.
 Records will clearly demonstrate, what has been shared, with whom (including full name, designation and agency), when and why.